Hibernate Interview IMP Question

 5. Different b/w hibernate and JDBC

-6. What is core interface use in hibernate
+6. What is core interface use in

 7. What is session interface?